RationalAsh/biorobotics-lab-nus/content/authors/hou-zhimin/_index.md

 - Students
 ---

 Hou Zhimin received the B.E. degree in Mechanical Engineering from Tongji University, Shanghai, China, in 2016.
 He was a visiting scholar in Department of Computing Science, University of Alberta, Edmonton, Canada, in 2018, advised by Prof. Richard S.Sutton.
-He earned his MS degree in Mechanical Engineering from Tsinghua University, Beijing, China, in 2019.
+He earned his M.Sc. degree in Mechanical Engineering from Tsinghua University, Beijing, China, in 2019.

 Currently, he is a Ph.D. candidate in Department of Biomedical Engineering, advised by Dr. Yu Haoyong.
 His research interests include physical human-robot-interaction (pHRI), robotic compliant control, and reinforcement learning based intelligent control.